In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 How To Get A No-Cost Cremation Via Donating Your Body To Science

 If a funeral ceremony, memorial, or unique disposal of your ashes does not interest you, consider donating your body to science.
+If they accept you, they will cremate your body and return the ashes to your family free of charge.

 You should be aware that some people will not qualify for a body donation.